When do children start losing teeth?

 Children start losing teeth at the age of 6.
 From this age, the baby teeth fall out.
 By the time they are 12 years old, they will eventually lose all their baby teeth.
-When they reach the teenage years, the kids will have developed 32 permanent or adult teeth.
+When they reach the teenage years, children will have developed 32 permanent or adult teeth.

 Why do we have two sets of teeth?